nicfheorais/country-api-quiz/quiz-plan.md

     -   display a country clue for a specific country (i am using sweden, 247, initially)
     -   display a Guess field and Guess button

+[user types in a guess and presses 'Guess']

+-   either display 'correct'
+    or
+    display 'wrong' AND display a Guess Again field and Guess Again button AND display the hint in a 'list' below? and display the incorrect guess in a list below (css - red line strikethrough) - a history?

+phase 2

+-   potentially per session current guesses left (5/10), no. games played, rolling score etc. - w

+-   if login allowed - username, previous scores etc.

 ## Next Goals to achieve a fully functioning app

 -   change so that a random country is retrieved (rather than one hardcoded one)